WilliamBonvini/PolimiNotes/Autonomous_Agents_and_Multiagent_Systems/notes[AAaMS].md

 The policy $q_i$ is a mapping from a sequence of observations to an action.

 ***Finite Horizon***
 There’s a finite number of actions in which the game can evolve.
 In this case a tree is the best possible representation for the policy

  <img src="img/26111.png" style="zoom:30%">

 In this case an action $OR$ or $OL$ can be performed only after two listenings.
 In this case we have assumed that the observations are the same for all the agents.
 The policy tree for the two agents will be binary (left or right for every node), but it’s possible that the possible observations of different agents are different in general.

 The drawn policy refers to agent 1.
 The policy of agent 2 is the same.

+***Infinite Horizon***

+The depth of the policy tree can be infinite.
+So we can’t use a tree for the representation.
+In this case it’s common to use a finite state machine.

 <img src="img/26112.png" style="zoom:30%">